PeterCamilleri/ruby_sscanf/README.md

 the built in scanf library.
 Some differences are:
 * It deals only with strings and not IO objects.
 * It adds formats for rational, complex, and quoted string data.
+* It adds formats with embedded regular expression specifications.
 * It adopts a more uniform approach to eating (or not eating) superfluous spaces.
 * Unsigned integer data are not allowed to be negative.